antoniombgondim/Capstone-Project-IBM-DataScience-Specialization/README.md

 # Capstone-Project-IBM-DataScience-Specialization
 IBM Data Science Professional Certificate Capstone project

-See the PDF file ds-capstone-coursera.pdf for full PowerPoint a presentation
+See the PDF file ds-capstone-coursera.pdf for full PowerPoint presentation

 As a data scientist at Space Y, an aspiring SpaceX rival, I'm tasked with gathering SpaceX insights, constructing informative dashboards, and training a predictive model for first stage reusability.
 Leveraging these data science tools, I'm steering Space Y's quest to establish a competitive foothold in the commercial space race.